Belly Button Infection: Causes And 10 Natural Treatments

 Can a belly button infection lead to sepsis?

 According to Dr. Chacon, “Sepsis occurs when germs enter the circulation (the circulating blood in a circulatory system).”
+Sometimes, an injury, such as a belly button piercing may lead to an infection.
+So, it’s important to learn how to clean belly button piercing properly to avoid any risk of infection and sepsis.

-Why is the inside of my belly button red?
+Why is my belly button red?

 How long does it take to get rid of a belly button infection?